PrestaShop/docs/src/content/1.7/themes/getting-started/tools-for-theme-designers.md

 As a theme designer, you will need Git in order to retrieve the latest version of PrestaShop 1.7 and its default theme, "Classic".

-Note: You do not need to install or use Git if you are not interested in the latest development of PrestaShop or the Starter Theme.
+Note: You do not need to install or use Git if you are not interested in the latest development of PrestaShop.

 ### How can you install it?